SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/theme_03.png)

-**Congratulations**! with this you can now access the SAP Task Center applications via the BTP Launchpad service !!!
+**Congratulations**! with this you can now access the SAP Task Center applications via the SAP BTP Launchpad service.
 In the next exercise we will configure "Single-Sign-On" (SSO) with SAP Cloud Identity Services.